jgomer2001/testing/user-scim.md

 ### Updating a user

-!!! note
+!!!
+Note
     SCIM spec defines two ways to update resources: HTTP PUT and PATCH.
-Current Gluu implementation only supports PUT (PATCH being scheduled for next release).
+Current Gluu implementation only supports PUT (PATCH being scheduled for a future release).
 This implies it's not possible to update single attributes but the whole resource is being replaced when the request is made.

 Overwrite your `input.json` with the following.
 Replace content in angle brackets accordingly: